 Productivity is defined as the amount of output you produce per unit of input.
 A productive software developer will often have several advantages going for them including; better office benefits, personal satisfaction, higher pay, the boss’s favor, and even increased popularity among their peers.

-The sooner it takes them to complete the development process, the better it is for their respective company—especially considering the fact that competition is always fierce, all the time.
+The sooner it takes them to complete the software development process, the better it is for their respective company—especially considering the fact that competition is always fierce, all the time.
 Faster companies will always have an edge over their competitors.

 Quality is important, but so is consistency and regularity.
 Go too long without producing new products, and you risk your consumers losing interest.